abelsj60/my-site/app/data/about/about.md

 As a start-up founder, I told stories that pitched our software.
 As a staff reporter for Forbes and Mergermarket, I wrote stories that gave insight into technology and venture capital.
 And, as a lawyer, I crafted stories that made legal arguments.

-See that — all stories, all the time.
+All stories, all the way down.

 So.
 What's yours?